KhiopsML/khiops-python/CONTRIBUTING.md

 ### Development/Build dependencies
 For development dependencies (eg. `black`, `isort`, `sphinx`, `wrapt`, `furo`) we can be more carefree while still trying to not add too many dependencies.

+### Python Support Policy
+Our Python support policy is the following:
+- We start supporting a new Python version **within 3 months** of its official release.
+- We support an old Python version **up to 6 months** from its official end of support by the Python developers.

+By _supporting a Python version_ we mean that we pass all our test batteries in the specified version.

 ## Versioning
 We follow a non-standard `MAJOR.MINOR.PATCH.INCREMENT[-PRE_RELEASE]` versioning convention.
 The